ark229/calendar-app/README.md

 ## Issues

-<p>I was only able to present and screencast only the basic features of the application.
-The full features of this app cannot tested within the browser, since cordova cannot be run in the broswer.
-That is shown during my demonstration when the error appeared.
-I ended up facing several issues when trying to run the app in the android emulator to fully test it for the demonstartion. </p>
+<p>I was only able to present and screencast the basic features of the application.
+The full features of this app cannot be tested within the browser, since cordova cannot run on the browser.
+This issue is shown during my demonstration when the cordova error appeared.
+I ended up facing several issues when trying to run the app with the android emulator to fully test it for the demonstartion.
+To utlize Ionic v3 for the class I had to use a linux virtual machine.
+The virtual machine did not have enough space to run Android Studio's emulator properly.
+When I tried to do it on my local machine by cloning the repo and running the application from there, I encountered a lot of problems.</p>

 ## Images